 Let me begin by saying that Advanced Custom Fields Pro is one of my favorite plugins, and I probably use it more than any other (maybe on par with Redis Object Cache).
 I have a developer’s license for it.
 It is amazing and also a bargain!
 I wish that I could use it for everything!

 That said, some of the things that make ACF Pro amazing, like Repeater field and Options pages, are not redistributable for free (as in beer) plugins.
 I totally understand and respect why – I would do the same thing.
-However, there are times when I make a plugin that I just want to give …
+However, there are times when I make a plugin that I just want to give away …

 Over the years, I have used several dedicated and cloud hosting companies.
 I thought that I would share my opinions on them (as far as the features that I’ve used among them).